 A. Whilst in care the entitlement to State Benefits can continue.
-The two most common benefits for those who require care and pay for it themselves are Attendance Allowance and the Registered Nursing Care Contribution.
+The two most common benefits for those who require care and pay for it themselves are Attendance Allowance and the Funded Nursing Care allowance.
 Claiming benefits can become quite complex, so it may help to talk these matters through with a Care Specialist.

 A. There may be more options for funding care than you realise and it is important to carefully consider all of them.
 Most clients approach us with an aim to preserve as much capital as possible whilst meeting the cost of care for the rest of their lifetime.
 Our advice service provides you with help and guidance throughout the whole process of discussing, arranging and financing care funding.
 Our commitment to our clients is not only in the arrangement of any financial products chosen, but also in the long term monitoring of these plans to ensure they remain relevant and appropriate as care needs may change and as fees increase.

 A. The cost of care is high, often higher than the cost of a mortgage, so getting the right advice can make a significant difference.
 It can be the difference between having the choice of a comfortable care home or having to rely on the state.
 Good advice can also help you to ensure you preserve as much capital as possible for your family.